A Quick Guide To Understand What Is Maturity In Insurance

 • Term: 20 years

-The maturity amount = Sum Assured + (Annual Bonus × Term) = CAD 200,000 + (CAD 4,000 × 20) = CAD 280,000
+The maturity amount = Sum Assured + (Annual Bonus × Term) = CAD 200,000 + (CAD 4,000 × 20) = CAD 280,000.
+This is a simplified example for understanding only.
+Actual maturity values depend on guaranteed values and any non-guaranteed dividends/bonuses shown in the policy illustration.

 Taxation of Maturity Proceeds in Canada